Year of entry 2024

 Benefit from a full and varied programme of industry-experienced guest speakers who will share current trends and insight, helping you to connect your learning to developments and challenges in the industry.

-The course provides you with an essential foundation in communications theory, marketing strategy and public relations practice.
+This course provides you with an essential foundation in communications theory, marketing strategy and public relations practice.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.